israelali1424/Series_7_Notes/chapter_19_.Markets, Orders, and Trade Execution.md

 ---

 These notes summarize key concepts from Unit 4, Chapter 19, focusing on trade execution, order handling, regulatory requirements, and client responsibilities.

+In general, broker-dealers are required to route customer orders to the market center providing the best price, but a customer may specify that they want their order routed to a particular exchange.
+The firm must honor such a request

+If an investor sells stock short, Reg SHO requires the customer to locate the securities.
+The customer can locate by either borrowing the securities, or by relying on the available securities list.
+Absence from a "hard-to-borrow" list, is not sufficient to satisfy the locate requirement.

+This is the primary objective of
+Regulation NMS.
+NMS means National
+Market System.
+It was established in
+2005 to foster competition among markets and among individual client orders.